-We’ve said it before and we’ll say it again: reversing autoimmune conditions is possible, but it’s going to take your commitment, attention and some time.
-We’ve summed up key points in our manifesto for healing, and we’re making it easier to do by chunking it down into baby steps in a series of blog posts.
+Reversing autoimmune conditions is possible, but it’s takes commitment, determination, and persistence over time.
+Lasting change happens in stages and trying to do everything all at once may sabotage your efforts.
+I’m aiming to simplify things by chunking it down into baby steps in a series of blog posts.

 1. Breathe Deeply and Intentionally